Embark on a fulfilling journey in these amazing Apple Arcade RPG games

 VARIOUS DAYLIFE is the latest RPG from the developers behind Bravely Default and Octopath Traveler, but it seems to fall short compared to the other RPG offerings on Apple Arcade.

 While VARIOUS DAYLIFE has a beautiful art style and modernizes the turn-based battle and job-and-ability system, there are a few issues with the game.
 It has a rather clunky menu system, small text, and is riddled with terribly long load times.
+It's by fair the weakest game on the list.

-Honestly, I'd expect more from SQUARE ENIX.
+Honestly, I'd expect more from an RPG published by Square Enix.

 Embark on your journey

 Apple Arcade is packed with a ton of different game genres, including RPGs, even if they're mashups.
 These are the RPGs that we've noticed so far in Apple Arcade, and for the most part, they're pretty amazing.
-We'll update this as more RPGs come out on Apple's gaming subscription service.
+We'll update this as more RPGs come out on Apple's gaming subscription service, while keeping you up to date on everything you need to know about Apple Arcade.

-What RPG are you hooked on right now?
-Let us know in the comments.

 We may earn a commission for purchases using our links.
 Learn more.